 Then there's dirty water.
 Some anglers still believe that steelhead will only bite when the water is clear.
 That's completely false.
 I've caught steelhead in water that resembles my coffee - loaded with cream.
 Steelhead have a very acute sense of smell and have no problem finding a sac in stained water.
 Many people prefer to wait for prime conditions such as water that is green.
 I don't have the luxury of fishing everyday unlike some of my retired fishing friends.
 I make due on what's given to me.
 Most Ohio steelheaders are use to fishing dirty water.
 The Grand and Black Rivers run stained whether it's high or low.
 That's why I primarily fish with sacs because I prefer to fish dirty water over clear water.

 The things I mentioned above have cut down on the aggravation.
+You can find places that offer peace and quiet if you're willing to put in the time and effort.
 I still from time to time will get low holed.
 But that's usually happens when I'm fishing on the lower Rocky in the spring.
 By then, I'm burned out and I don't give a shit.

 First day of June and believe it or not just a week ago there were scattering reports of some steelhead dropping back to the big pond.
 One evening run through the Rocky River metro park, I stopped by one hole to take a rest.
 I walked over and there were three steelhead mixed in with several carp, bass and carpsuckers.
 The water was clear and I watched them swim about.
 One was a large hen that reverted back to silver.
 The males were battled scarred and slightly darker.
 Hard to believe that some of these fish manage to survive the massive flood that happened several weeks ago.
 That evening, we had several severe thunderstorms roll through and dumped nearly 5" of rain.
 The Rock spilled over its banks and flooded the valley.
 That was evident as I took my evening run down into the park.
 The road was closed off to traffic.
 When I got down to the parkway, the river had receded slightly.
 The water was right at the edge of the road.
 In both directions farther down water covered the road.
 Several geese were resting on the road taking in the beautiful weather.
 The river was a mess and I could see the water boil as some type of fish were swimming where people walk on the trail.
 So much for the evening run, it would probably take a couple of days before they would open the park back to traffic.